renovatebot/renovate/docs/usage/config-migration.md

 When you select the checkbox:

 Renovate creates a config migration PR.
-Renovate replaces the checkbox with text with a link to the Config Migration PR.
+Renovate replaces the checkbox with a link to the Config Migration PR.

 For example: